How to Become a Police Officer in Texas

 - Have no pending traffic citations or court cases

-- Not have been convicted of three or more hazardous traffic violations in the last 24 months
+- Have not been convicted of three or more hazardous traffic violations in the last 24 months

 *College credit requirement may be exempted if you have three years of active military service and an honorable discharge.

-The Austin Police Department is made up of 2,300 sworn law enforcement and support personnel who are responsible for various law enforcement operations within the city of Austin.6 The current police chief is Art Acevedo.
+The Austin Police Department (APD) is made up of over 2,300 sworn law enforcement and support personnel who are responsible for various law enforcement operations within the city of Austin.7 Candidates for Austin police positions must qualify under TCOLE standards and be between the ages of 20.5 and 45.
+There are also a number of medical and physical requirements as well as a comprehensive background check.

-There are 1,595 sworn officers and 489 civilian support personnel working in the Fort Worth Police Department.7 For anyone looking to become a police officer in Fort Worth, there are a number of requirements that follow the TCOLE requirement standards.
-For education standards, all applicants must hold a high school diploma or GED certificate as well as a minimum of 12 semester hours of college.
+There are over 1,500 sworn officers working in the Fort Worth Police Department (FWPD).8 For anyone looking to become a police officer in Fort Worth, there are a number of requirements above TCOLE minimums.
+Candidates must:

 - Live within 30 minutes of designated report-in station (must be accomplished within six months of employment)